221FA04682/grab-/Grab-n-Go-main/README.md

 ## Introduction

+Developed By Naresh Kumar student of Vignan Unbiversity *(221FA04682)*

 ### Overview

 Grab n Go offers a user-friendly interface that simplifies the entire food ordering process, making it effortless for students to select and purchase their desired meals.
 The platform's comprehensive menu organizes food items into intuitive categories and subcategories, ensuring easy navigation and quick access to favorite dishes.
 Additionally, Grab n Go integrates WhatsApp authentication, providing a secure and convenient login method, along with a chat feature for seamless communication between users and canteen staff.